Macpac's Bush Cocoon

 - Ensure that all available ventilation is used

 - Pitch the bivvy to catch any available draft

 - Leave damp items outside or in bags

 Many of these recommendations point to the usefulness of combining the Bush Cocoon with a micro-tarp, especially for longer trips.

-UPDATE: 05/12/17: During the second winter test of the year condensation was almost entirely negated by being able to vent the Bush Cocoon.
+UPDATE: 29/03/18: During the second winter test of 2017 and the following 2018 winter kit test, condensation was almost entirely negated by being able to vent the Bush Cocoon.
 The only area that suffered was at the footbox (see negatives) and we've amended our function score to reflect this.

 Packed & Weighed

 When packed up my Bush Cocoon came in at 965g as shipped from Macpac, and bang on a kilo after I switched out the tent pegs (for the heavier duty Clamcleat ones pictured above) and added a 30cm pole for the foot section.
 When packed, it's 37cm tall and 13cm in diameter.
 So reasonably compact.
 The bags provided by Macpac are all good quality, so nothing to complain about here.
 All in all, it's a very high quality package.

 Don't Want To Go Lighter?